rustamlatypov/passwd-cracker/README.md

 ## Description

 A simple command-line interface for cracking passwords.
+It is setup to crack salted SHA256  passwords, .

 ## Running